jayissi/Secure-Password-Generator/README.md

 ## 🛡️ Security Note

 This tool is designed with security as a top priority.

 - Uses `secrets` module instead of `random` for cryptographically secure random number generation
 - Automatically enforces minimum password length of 8 characters
--   By default when passwords are saved, the file permissions for `.passwordlist.txt` are set to `0o600`.
+- By default when passwords are saved, the file permissions for `.password_list.txt` are set to `0o600`.
 This ensures that only the file's owner has read and write permissions, protecting it from other users on the system.
 - Passwords are securely shuffled before being returned

-**Disclaimer:** You are responsible for the secure management of the `.passwordlist.txt` file.
+**Disclaimer:** You are responsible for the secure management of the `.password_list.txt` file.
 Ensure it is stored and secured properly.

 ---